See more in the follow-up How to present a recommendation.

-Have you ever seen (or delivered) a 60-page technical audit?
-How much did the client do (or even read)?
-Consultants write these documents when they try to tackle a big problem head-on.
-When the scope of the problem is unclear, when do you stop working?
+Have you ever seen (or delivered) a 60-page technical report?
+How much did the client do (or even read) as a result?
+Consultants write these documents to prove their competence.
+They trap themselves by not defining the problem well enough.
+If the scope of the problem is unclear, when do you stop solving?

 Big problems can be complicated, or they can be complex.
 Complicated problems are challenging, but solvable if you find the right approach.
 Technical problems are usually complicated.
-Complex issues have too many — or poorly understood — variables.
+Complex issues have too many variables to understand.
 They resist formulaic approaches.
-The way a client manages their problems is complex.
+The way a client team manages their problems is complex.

-When you look at a technical problem and feel paralyzed, you’re recognizing how complicated it is.
-But complicated problems are vulnerable to structured approaches.
-By breaking that problem down into several smaller problems, the solution is known.
+If you look at a technical problem and feel paralyzed, you recognize how complicated it is.
+The right way to solve a complicated problem is to impose structure on it.
+Breaking that problem down into several smaller problems makes it easier to solve.

-MECE stands for Mutually Exclusive, Comprehensively Exhaustive.
+MECE is a framework for breaking down big problems.
+It stands for Mutually Exclusive, Comprehensively Exhaustive.
 Here’s what that means:

 Mutually exclusive.
-All the subproblems we identify are different — they don’t overlap.
+All the subproblems we identify are different, and they don’t overlap.

 Comprehensively exhaustive.
 The subproblems cover all possibilities.